Keashyn/CP3405-Assignment-1-and-Assignment-2-Expense-Tracker-App/README.md

 Igore the other three branches those are separate for transaction and budget screens.

-If you face any issues running the project please contact me on Discord @Senko#1882

 # Expen$o 📊

-A simple Expense Tracker App 📱 built to help users with their financial needs. *Made by [CP3405 Group B1](https://github.com/id8lab/scrum-project-assignment-1-and-assignment-2-group_b1-sp52)*
+A simple Expense Tracker App 📱 built to help users with their financial needs. *Made by Keashyn Naidoo*

 <br />